-On top of that, we also looked into a very important factor, is the global market reaching its potential by targeting mobile users as well or are they missing out?
+On top of that, we also looked into a very important factor, is the global market reaching its potential by targeting mobile users as well, or are they missing out?
 The report generated by our web analysis tool will answer that question and more, as we broke down the results giving you the top insights and the full list!

-Key take-aways in February
+Key take-aways in June

 Top 3 Global Websites